Cal Young

 Cal Marcellus Young (June 25, 1871 – January 30, 1957), sometimes known as "Mr. Eugene," or "Mr. Lane County," was an American college football coach and a pioneer of Eugene, Oregon.
 He was the first head football coach at the University of Oregon.

 Early years

 Young's parents, Charles Walker Young and Mary B. W. (Gillespie) Young, were pioneers of Eugene, Oregon, having settled there in 1852.
 Young was born in a log cabin on his father's donation land claim in 1871.
 He attended Bishop Scott Academy (later known as the Hill Military School) in Portland, Oregon.
 He was a student there from the age of 15 for five years, and was a teacher at the school for two years.
 For six years, Young owned a meat market in Eugene.
-He also worked in the Blue River mines for a year and a half, and as the manager of the Heilig Theatre in Portland from 1903 to 1905.
+He also worked in the Blue River mines for a year and a half, and as the manager of the Heilig Theatre in Eugene, Oregon from 1903 to 1905.